gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
 <p class="p">The playbook <code class="ph codeph">playbooks/install_sysdig.yml</code> is used to automate the
 configuration of the SaaS setup.
-By default, the playbook is commented out in
+By default, this playbook is commented out in
 <code class="ph codeph">site.yml</code> and must be explicitly enabled.
 An access key variable must be set
 in the <code class="ph codeph">group_vars/vault</code> file as detailed in <a class="xref" href="#monitoring-config-sysdig__sysdig-config-table-content">Table 15</a>.</p>